jsjoeio/joeprevite.com/src/data/posts/2023-11-27-mastering-skills-a-formula-for-building-expertise.md

 ---
-title: "Mastering Skills: the 1% Formula"
+title: "Mastering Skills: The 1% Formula"
 description: This article gives you a formula you can follow to become an expert in something.
 It's a new mental model for building expertise in a way that's practical, approachable and fun.